Click the link below for details about NYCL COVID-19 guidelines.

 - Younger Player - No young player in the any age group shall be allowed to field closer than 8 yards (7.3 meters) from the middle stump, except behind the wicket on the off side, until the batsman has played at the ball.
 A fielder shall be allowed to move into the restricted area to make a catch or field the ball provided that they were outside the area when the stroke was made.

-- Power Play Rules - First 6 overs at the instant of delivery, no more than 2 fielders are permitted to be outside this outer fielding restriction area.
+- Power Play Rules - During Power Player, no more than 2 fielders are permitted to be outside this outer fielding restriction area.

 - Non Power Play Rules - No more than five fielders are permitted outside this outer fielding restriction area and no more than five fielders are permitted on leg side.